 Children under 8 are free to accompany a paying adult on a trek and to share the lead rein (preferably one child per adult).
 Alternatively look out for details of Tiny Trekker events, designed for children 8 and under.

-Children and young adults 8-16yrs old must be accompanied by at least one trekking (and responsible!) adult who is in charge of them!
+Children and young adults 8-16yrs old must be accompanied by at least one trekking (and responsible!) adult who is in charge of them!f

-Tiny Trekker Experience: for children 8 and under includes meeting, greeting a walk around the paddock, activities and feeding the alpacas before heading home.
-Look out for details of tiny trekkers morning sessions on our facebook page under ‘events’ @senwickalpacas.
+Meet and Greets are perfect for smaller or nervous children and includes meeting, greeting a walk around the paddock, activities and feeding the alpacas before heading home.
+Look out for details of Meet and Greet morning sessions on our facebook page under ‘events’ @senwickalpacas.

 Unfortunately we are unable to allow dogs to accompany treks.
 As much as we love dogs, alpacas are naturally fearful of our canine friends and their presence can alarm and upset our alpacas.